You can submit to any one of the available deadlines in the year.

 - describe how the research organisation will support you following the end of the award

-This statement of support should also describe how the host organisation will support you, for instance:
+This statement of support should also describe how the host organisation will support you, for instance by providing:

 - guidance and training on setting up a research group, building partnerships and collaborations, or with public engagement